AdobeDocs/pass.en/help/authentication/single-sign-on/partner-single-sign-on/apple-single-sign-on/apple-sso-cookbook-rest-api-v2.md

 The Adobe Pass Authentication REST API V2 has support for Partner Single Sign-On (SSO) for end users of client applications running on iOS, iPadOS or tvOS.

-This document acts as an extension to the existing REST API V2 documentation that describes how to implement [Single sign-on using partner flows](/help/authentication/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-partner-flows.md).
+This document acts as an extension to the existing [REST API V2 Overview](/help/authentication/rest-api-v2/rest-api-v2-overview.md) that provides a high-level view and the document that describes how to implement [Single sign-on using partner flows](/help/authentication/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-partner-flows.md).

-## Apple single sign-on using partner flows {#apple-sso-cookbook-rest-api-v2-cookbook}
+## Apple single sign-on using partner flows {#cookbook}

-### Prerequisites {#apple-sso-cookbook-rest-api-v2-prerequisites}
+### Prerequisites {#prerequisites}

 Before proceeding with the Apple single sign-on using partner flows, ensure the following prerequisites are met: